timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 Why is the loop terminating early and/or what happens to the second and third line of the file?

-Let's simplify the script.
-Let's just echo the each line as we read
+To try to figure this out, let's simplify the script.
+Let's just echo the each line as we read it:
-it:

 {% highlight bash %}
 services_file="vpc-default.services"